xMcacutt/Mul-Ty-Player/README.md

 - Proximity chat
 - Dedicated servers
 - Name Tags

+### Known Issues
+- Boonie turns pink in Black Stump
+- Splash screen displays 100% GS
+- Speaking to Ken to start cable car mission in Black Stump crashes the game
+- Collision active upon re-entry into the same level or on loading into Rainbow Cliffs from startup
+- Koalas are affected by draw distance
+- Black Stump time attack thunderegg becomes bricked and unobtainable if collected with client connected
+- Black Stump 'Catch Boonie' thunderegg does not get collected if client is connected
+- Fluffy's Fjord sometimes inaccessible with client connected ?

 ## Support

 Join the Ty [Speedrunning Discord](https://discord.gg/YvGMBMM36V) for help and support.